standout/Coding/README.md

 ### Installation

 Installation of new Rack or Rails applications should be done with Pow.
 Pow is a efficient way to handle your applications without unnecessary configuration.

-### Indentation

-Indentation in Ruby should follow the Ruby best practices.
-In this case it means we break the general rule about indentation.
-Use 2 space indent, no tabs.

 ## JavaScript